How to Trade the Bat Pattern – Harmonic bat pattern strategy

 It’s necessary to read the introductory article into the harmonic patterns as this will give you a better understanding of how to trade the bat pattern.

 The Bat pattern is similar to the Cypher harmonic pattern but it follows different Fibonacci ratios.
-One of the key ways to differentiate a Bat structure from a Cypher pattern is the B point which, if doesn’t go beyond the 50% Fibonacci retracement of the XA leg then it’s a Bat, otherwise it can turn into a Cypher structure.
+One of the key ways to differentiate a Bat structure from a Cypher pattern is the B point which, if it doesn’t go beyond the 50% Fibonacci retracement of the XA leg then it’s a Bat, otherwise it can turn into a Cypher structure.

 The bat pattern market strategy is suitable for all time frames and for all markets, but we have to keep in mind that on lower time frames using the Bat pattern market strategy comes with its own challenges because the Bat pattern has the tendency to show up on less frequent on lower time frames.
+We also have training on how to profit from trading.

 Before we dive deeper into the harmonic bat pattern strategy, let’s look at what indicators we need to successfully trade this strategy.